lino-framework/book/docs/specs/ledger.rst

     This is a :class:`lino.core.choicelists.ChoiceList`.
     Every item is an instance of :class:`CommonAccount`.

+    This list is automatically sorted at startup because it is populated by several plugins, and because the natural sorting order would be useless and irritating.

 .. class:: CommonAccount

     The base class for items of ::class:`CommonAccounts`.